 I am currently a Fellow at the Institute for Social Policy & Understanding (ISPU), based in Washington, D.C., and co-authored their 2018 report, Equal Treatment?
 Measuring the legal and media responses to ideologically motivated violence in the United States.
 I am also a consultant with ARTICLE 19, which has offices around the world and defends freedom of expression globally, and I provide analysis on laws impacting freedom of expression around the world.
 I have also worked with other civil rights organizations, including individual chapters of the Council on American-Islamic Relations (CAIR) as well as the Center for Constitutional Rights (CCR).

-I frequently lecture on freedom of expression: notably, I have been invited numerous times to USC’s Annenberg School of Journalism as well as to several law schools.
-My work appears in the The Nation, Huffington Post, AlterNet, Truthdig, and the NYU Law Review, and I have appeared on numerous live broadcast programs including BBC, Democracy Now!, and Al Jazeera English.
+I write and lecture on civil rights issues: I have been invited several times to USC’s Annenberg School of Journalism as well as to several law schools.
+I have published in the The Nation, The New York Daily News, Huffington Post, AlterNet, Truthdig, and the NYU Law Review, and I have appeared on live broadcast programs including BBC, Democracy Now!, and Al Jazeera English.

 Journalism: Radio journalist for four years.
 Director, UCLA Radio News (3 years).
 Founder, Daily Bruin Radio.

 More information is available on my CV.